-[See Pledges of Allegiance and a Minute of Silence on page 57 and policy EC(LEGAL).]
+[See Pledges of Allegiance and a Minute of Silence

 Religious or Moral Beliefs

 A parent may remove his or her child temporarily from the classroom if a scheduled instructional activity conflicts with the parent's religious or moral beliefs.

 The removal may not be used to avoid a test and may not extend for an entire semester.
 Further, the student must satisfy grade-level and graduation requirements as determined by the school and by state law.